dtcooper/pitv/README.md

 # Raspberry Pi Video Player

 Repository for my home project, a video player an old CRT TV using the Raspberry PI.
-I use a 3 B+, but it should work on any one supporting amd64.
+I use a 3 B+, but it should work on any newer one.

 ## Steps to install